vaibzde/VAIBZDE-Blogs/clcai9792000p09mfcnsu8sfj.md

 * An array can be used to store primitive values or objects in JavaScript

-* Both single and multi-dimensional arrays can be created in JavaScript"
+* Both single and multi-dimensional arrays can be created in JavaScript

 ## Representation of Arrays in JavaScript

-* Each element in an array has an associated index, which is used to access and manipulate the element
+* Each element in an array has an associated **index**, which is used to access and manipulate the element

 * The index of an element is its position in the array, starting from 0 for the first element